 However, there is an irony to this tale.
 A key weapon in the publishing industry’s success against obscurity is the very technology that has threatened it.

-Would it surprise you to know that: in 2015, according to the “Email Industry Census – Key Sector Report”, Publishing bulldozed past Retail to the top spot for ROI?
+In 2015, according to the “Email Industry Census – Key Sector Report”, Publishing bulldozed past Retail to the top spot for ROI?
 How is the industry that should have been slaughtered by e-readers and tablets, actually coming out on top?

 Halt!
 Who Goes Where?

 Let’s be fair – when it comes to segmentation these people know what they are doing.
-You can see it from the moment you walk into a bookshop – you will not go wandering aimlessly around a jumble sale looking for The Hunger Games, only to find it hidden beside Taoism for Dummies.
+You can see it from the moment you walk into a bookshop.
+You will not go wandering aimlessly around a jumble sale looking for The Hunger Games, only to find it hidden beside Taoism for Dummies.
 There are so many different styles and formats.
 Publishers learned a long time ago, that if customers are going to buy more books, they need to be segmented into genres.

 Take Penguin Random House for example.